 Michalis Agathocleous earned his BA and Ph.D. degrees from Cambridge University, where he studied embryonic retinal development with Professor Bill Harris.
 He performed postdoctoral work at Cambridge on embryonic cell metabolism as a Research Fellow in Gonville and Caius College.
 He continued his postdoctoral work at CRI with Professor Sean Morrison on hematopoietic stem cell and leukemia metabolism as a Royal Commission for the Exhibition of 1851 Research Fellow.
 In 2017 Dr. Agathocleous joined the faculty of the Children’s Medical Center Research Institute at UT Southwestern as an Assistant Professor in Pediatrics and a Cancer Prevention and Research Institute of Texas (CPRIT) Scholar.

 The Agathocleous lab studies how metabolites regulate hematopoietic stem cell function, and how the metabolism of cancer cells compares to the metabolism of the normal stem cells that give rise to cancers.
-The lab has developed new techniques that allow metabolomic analysis of rare cells, and is using a combination of mouse genetics, metabolomics and stem cell biology approaches to investigate the function of metabolic pathways in stem cells and during cancer initiation in vivo.
+The lab has developed new techniques that allow metabolomic analysis of rare cells from tissues.
+We are using a combination of mouse genetics, metabolomics and stem cell biology approaches to investigate the role of metabolism in stem cells, during cancer initiation and in infection.

 - University of Cambridge (2003), Medical Sciences